Megan-Tian/AP-CS-A-2020-21/README.md

 ## TextExcel

 Simple console-based spreadsheet that can assign text, double, and percent values to a cell.
+Can read and write .csv files.
 Class only covered Part A.
 TEALS project.